-On the coast, one of the oldest and most important tuna fishing stations dating to the 15th century - though the earliest buildings date back even to the 13th - is set in an inlet characterised by two sea stacks.
+On the coast, the Tonnara of Scopello is set in an inlet characterised by two sea stacks, named as the Faraglioni.
+This spot is one of the oldest and most important tuna fishing stations dating to the 15th century - though the earliest buildings date back even to the 13th.
 Skopelòs in Greek means rock which is probably the origin of the place name.
+After being the location of the film Ocean's Twelve and of the popular tv-series Inspector Montalbano, the Tonnara becomes more popular and is the surely an outstanding place for trippers and swimmers.

-Today, in the courtyard of the old Baglio there are small shops, boutiques and cafés while in the crystal-clear waters of the tuna station you can bathe in sight of the stacks.
+Today, in the courtyard of the old Baglio there are small shops, boutiques and cafés while in the crystal-clear waters of the tuna station you can bathe in sight of the stacks (it is accessible by paying an admission charge).

-For swimming there is also the wider sweep of the Guidaloca pebble beach with beach club overlooked by a 16th-c watchtower.
+For swimming, there is also the wider sweep of the Guidaloca pebble beach with beach club overlooked by a 16th-century watchtower.

-Scopello affords access to Lo Zingaro, a 1,600ha park protecting nature along more than 7km of shoreline that joins a bewitching seascape to a wild, unspoilt hinterland visited along footpaths leading up from small bays to 600mt high hill crests.
+Scopello affords access to Lo Zingaro, a 1,600-hectare park protecting nature along more than 7 kilometres of shoreline that joins a bewitching seascape to a wild, unspoilt hinterland visited along footpaths leading up from small bays to 600 mt high hill crests.
 It is a small terrestrial paradise with about 800 plant and 40 nesting bird species, among which birds of prey; bays with intensely blue transparent waters; farmhouses; carob, olive and, above all, dwarf palm trees, which are the symbol of the reserve.

-Man’s presence dates from the Palaeolithic period 35,000 years ago when hunter gatherers used its caves for shelter though the largest, Grotta dell’Uzzo, was used for magic rites and burial, as recorded in archaeological finds.
+Man’s presence dates from the Palaeolithic period 35,000 years ago when hunter-gatherers used its caves for shelter through the largest, Grotta dell’Uzzo, was used for magic rites and burial, as recorded in archaeological finds.

 Expert guides are available daily for park visits.